Biblical Theology

 Listen to this article

-Obedience to God’s Instructions: In this verse, we see Joshua giving a specific command to the people.
-He instructs them not to shout, make any noise, or utter a word until he gives them the signal to do so.
-This command was intended to be followed until the appointed day of victory.
+In this verse Joshua gives a specific command to the people.
+He instructs them not to shout, make any noise, or utter a word until he gives the signal to do so.
+Later, when they hear the sound of the trumpets, all the people shall shout with a great shout.
+The command was intended to be followed until the appointed day of victory.

-Silence as a Test: The prohibition on making noise or speaking highlights the importance of silence in this context.
+The prohibition on speaking highlights the importance of silence in this context.
 It served as a test of the Israelites’ faith, discipline, and ability to listen to their leader.
 Their silence demonstrated their willingness to submit to God’s plan.

 Share this: